 Universal Studios Hollywood has revealed very little about what their version of the Wizarding World will include.
 It will have Hogwarts Castle.
 It will have Butterbeer.
 But beyond that, Coup isn’t talking.
 Diagon Alley elements may or may not be present out there when it opens in a few years.

-Universal Orlando is moving at a rapid pace on this project, wasting no time to capitalize on the hype that followed the debut of the original Wizarding World.
-The new area is taking the place of the former Jaws ride, which closed (much to may fans’ dismay) in January 2012.
+Universal Orlando is moving rapidly on this project, wasting no time to capitalize on the hype that followed the debut of the original Wizarding World.
+The new area is taking the former Jaws to ride, which closed (much to many fans’ dismay) in January 2012.
 Following that ride’s demolition, construction immediately began on Diagon Alley.
 Universal opted to wait nearly a year and a half to dish out the details on the expansion today, despite the information being leaked online two days before Jaws closed.

 This week’s announcement was carefully planned.
-There were some thoughts given to the timing in relation to next month’s Transformers: The Ride 3D grand opening, but Universal felt that the time was right to tell the world what’s coming next year.
+There were some thoughts about the timing of next month’s Transformers: The Ride 3D grand opening, but Universal felt that the time was right to tell the world what’s coming next year.
 And there’s even more planned after that, says Coup.

 “The excitement is going to continue.
 I think every year we’re going to have some great announcements to give our guests and you guys and it’s a great time to be at Universal, certainly. […] We’re relentless at bringing these incredible moments and journeys so that families can have memories forever.”